the-rectifier/volatility3/doc/source/simple-plugin.rst

                                                    version = (2, 0, 0))]

-This is a classmethod, because it is called before the specific plugin object has been instantiated (in order to know how to instantiate the plugin).
+This is a classmethod, so it can be called before the specific plugin object has been instantiated (in order to know how to instantiate the plugin).
 At the moment these requirements are fairly straightforward:

 ::